Chapter 3 Thematic maps in R

 What do you think about these three maps?
 How do you think this might be different if we were to look at workday population instead of residential population as a denominator?
 Discuss in your groups.

 Once you have completed this activity, let’s explore your map with the crime rate using the usual residents as the denominator using the interactive way.
-Assuming you name that visualisation map5 you could use the following code.
+Assuming you want to display ‘crime_rate_map’ we just created, you could use the following code.

 tmap_mode("view")